ndag/uGW/README.md

 # uGW

 ## ugwslb.m
-**ugwslb.m** is a Matlab function computing the second lower bound of uGW of two ultrametric measure spaces.
+**ugwslb.m** is a Matlab function for computing the second lower bound of uGW of two ultrametric measure spaces.

 **Syntax:**
 ```